fiveisprime/iron-cache-cli/README.md

     Commands:

+      defaults                      view your current defaults
       project <id>                  set the default project
       token <token>                 set the default token
       cache <cache>                 set the default cache
       list                          list all caches for a project info [options]                get information about a cache get  [options] <key>          get the value of the specified key in the specified cache put  [options] <key> <value>  set the value of the specified key in the specified cache

     Options: